Saturn IB: Launch sequence events

-Acceleration of the Saturn IB increased from 1.24G at liftoff to a maximum of 4.35G at the end of the S-IB stage burn, and increased again from 0G to 2.85G from stage separation to the end of the S-IVB burn.
+Acceleration of the Saturn IB increased from 1.24 G at liftoff to a maximum of 4.35 G at the end of the S-IB stage burn, and increased again from 0 G to 2.85 G from stage separation to the end of the S-IVB burn.

 AS-206, 207, and 208 inserted the Command and Service Module in a 150 by 222 km elliptical orbit which was co-planar with the Skylab one.
 The SPS engine of the Command and Service Module was used at orbit apogee to achieve a Hohmann transfer to the Skylab orbit at 431 km.

 Saturn IB vehicles and launches

 The first five Saturn IB launches for the Apollo program were made from LC-34 and LC-37, Cape Kennedy Air Force Station.

-The Saturn IB was used between 1973 and 1975 for three crewed Skylab flights, and one Apollo-Soyuz Test Project flight.
+The Saturn IB was used between 1973 and 1975 for three crewed Skylab flights, and one Apollo–Soyuz Test Project flight.
 This final production run did not have alternating black and white S-IB stage tanks, or vertical stripes on the S-IVB aft tank skirt, which were present on the earlier vehicles.
 Since LC-34 and 37 were inactive by then, these launches utilized Kennedy Space Center's LC-39B.
 Mobile Launcher Platform No. 1 was modified, adding an elevated platform known as the "milkstool" to accommodate the height differential between the Saturn IB and the much larger Saturn V. This enabled alignment of the Launch Umbilical Tower's access arms to accommodate crew access, fueling, and ground electrical connections for the Apollo spacecraft and S-IVB upper stage.
 The tower's second stage access arms were modified to service the S-IB first stage.

 For earlier launches of vehicles in the Saturn I series, see the list in the Saturn I article.

 Saturn IB rockets on display

-As of 2019 there are three locations where Saturn IB vehicles (or parts thereof) are on display:
+As of 2023 there are two locations where Saturn IB vehicles (or parts thereof) are on display: